The Month Ahead (August 2026)

 Upper Grades (Grades 9–12)

-You can find these books and many more on Sora, our Citywide Digital Library.
-Sora provides free access to thousands of e-books and audiobooks for NYCPS students.
-You can explore additional recommendations in the “Immigration: The Voices of Immigrants in America” Collection on Sora!
-For further resources and answers to frequently asked questions, please also check out our Immigrant Families webpage.
+You can find these books and many more great reads on Sora, our Citywide Digital Library, which provides free access to thousands of digital e-books and audiobooks for our students.
+You can also find even more recommendations in the Sports: We Got Game Collection on Sora!

 Missed our previous book recommendations?